-Nursing Terminal Obectives align with the National League for Nursing Accrediting Commission, Inc. (NLNAC, 2008 Standards and Criteria) such that the curriculum prepares students to achieve the outcomes of the nursing education unit, including safe practice in contemporary health care environments.
+Nursing Terminal Obectives align with the Accreditation Commission for Education in Nursing (ACEN) such that the curriculum prepares students to achieve the outcomes of the nursing education unit, including safe practice in contemporary health care environments.
 Student learning outcomes are used to organize the curriculum, guide the delivery of instruction, direct learning activities, and evaluate student progress.
-Evaluation methodologies are varied, refelct established professional and practice competencies, and measure the achievement of student learning and program outcomes.
-The systematic plan for evaluation emphasizes the ongoing assessment of evaluation of the student learning and program outcomes of the nursing unit and NLNAC standards.
+Evaluation methodologies are varied, reflect established professional and practice competencies, and measure the achievement of student learning and program outcomes.
+The systematic plan for evaluation emphasizes the ongoing assessment of evaluation of the student learning and program outcomes of the nursing unit and ACEN standards.

 - Value the dignity and worth of humans by practicing legally and ethically in all aspects of nursing.